morriswchris/mavericks/README.md

 npm test
 ```

+If you would just like to test locally, you can also start the test server by running `npm start` and the express server will start up at `0.0.0.0:3000` (*Note: this will require a running `mongodb` service on the default port*)

 ## Contributions

 All contributions welcome.
 Please fork and submit a pull request ... suggestions are also welcome!